Skip to Content

 • Record the names and badge numbers of the assisting officers and get a copy of the police report, if possible.

-• Contact a pedestrian accident attorney at the Law Office of John J. Leppler before you speak with your insurance company.
+• Contact a pedestrian accident attorney at the Leppler Injury Law before you speak with your insurance company.

 • Do not speak to anyone about the accident, except to give very basic information.